honestly-nuts/honestly-nuts/README.md

 - 📫 How to reach me:
   1. twitter: @Honestly__nuts
   2. Reddit: u/Honestly__nuts
+  3  Discord: Honestly Nuts#0864
-  3. Email: honeastlynuts@gmail.com (yes I know it is spelled incorrectly, I wrote it when I was a kid and now I'm too lazy to fix it.)
+  4. Email: honeastlynuts@gmail.com (yes I know it is spelled incorrectly, I wrote it when I was a kid and now I'm too lazy to fix it.)
-  4. Github: Odd that you are looking for my github username when this readme is on github.
+  5. Github: Odd that you are looking for my github username when this readme is on github.
 But here you go: honestly-nuts

 - ⚡ Some *fun facts* about me:
   0. I use Vim (and NeoVim) as my text editor.